samsungone2347-hub/jobportal/replit.md

 ### Job Posting Workflow

-**Problem:** Need to moderate job postings to prevent spam and ensure quality.
+**Problem:** Need to balance moderation with immediate job visibility.

-**Solution:** Three-state approval system for job postings:
+**Solution:** Auto-approval system with three-state tracking:
-- `pending` - Initial state when employer posts a job
-- `approved` - Admin-approved jobs visible to job seekers
+- `approved` (default) - Jobs are immediately visible to job seekers upon posting
+- `pending` - Can be manually set by admins for review
 - `rejected` - Admin-rejected jobs

 **Key Features:**
+- Jobs are auto-approved by default for immediate visibility
 - Only approved jobs appear in public listings and search results
 - Employers can view all their postings regardless of status
-- Admin bulk actions for approving/rejecting multiple jobs
+- Admin bulk actions for managing job status (approve/reject)
+- Admin can still moderate jobs post-publication if needed

+**Design Change (October 2025):** Changed from pending-first to auto-approval to improve employer experience and reduce friction in job posting workflow.

 ### Application Management